Novice Range Drink Driving

 The offence of Novice Range PCA is committed by a person who drives a motor vehicle on a public road with a blood alcohol concentration above 0.00 and up to 0.019.
 Any person who is subject to a zero alcohol limit while driving may be charged with novice range PCA.

 Broadly speaking, this offence will usually apply to persons who have a special licence such as a learner licence, P1 provisional licence or P2 provisional licence.
 The charge also applies to persons driving without a valid licence, including suspended and disqualified drivers.

-- an infringement notice; or
+- an infringement notice, which has a $572 fine; or

 - a court attendance notice for the offence.

 If you receive a court attendance notice, or elect to take the matter to court, the maximum penalty for this charge depends on whether a person is a first offender (20 penalty units) or second and subsequent offender (30 penalty units).
 If a court sentencing a person records a conviction, it must make a disqualification order.
 The automatic period of disqualification for a first-time offender is 6 months.
-The court can reduce this period; however, they cannot reduce it below the minimum disqualification period of 3 months.
+The court can reduce this period but cannot reduce it below the minimum disqualification period of 3 months.

 Will I get a criminal record if I receive an Infringement notice for a novice range PCA charge?

 No. The offence will remain on the person’s traffic record and/or infringements record, but will not form part of their criminal record.